mmoershe/sigir2025-shared-task/README.md

 Detailed task descriptions for Task A and Task B are available on the ![workshop website](https://sim4ia.org/sigir2025/).
 To run initial experiments for these tasks, follow the steps outlined below.

 1. Adjust your query reformulation approach
-    - You can find existing implementations in `simiir/user/query_generators/` for Task A1/A2 and `simiir/user/utterance_generators`
+    - You can find existing implementations in `simiir/user/query_generators/` for Task A1/A2 and `simiir/user/utterance_generators` for Task B
 2. Create a new user configuration that uses your query reformulation approach
     - Existing user configurations can be found in `example_sims/users/`
 3. Add your new user configuration to the experimental setup